Minds-On-Design-Lab/Statamic-Plugin-GivingImpact/README.md

 | {{campaign_responses_required}} | Returns `true` or `false` depending on whether the field is currently required |

 ### Donations

+Get a list of donations related to a Campaign or Giving Opportunity or retrieve a single donation record.

     {{givingimpact:donations campaign="{id_token}"}} Content {{/givingimpact:donations}}